 - The ergo baby with the infant insert is a life saver, or baby hypnotiser as my other mama friend likes to call it.
 When Jude could not sleep I would strap him into the ergo and go on long gorgeous walks where he would sleep for 2 hours easily.
 I discovered the joys of Peckham Rye park and Jude got the sleep he needed.

 - Probiotics help any baby who has had all the good gut bacteria stripped from antibiotics.
-Use BioGaia not Optibac as the latter as dairy supplements in it that can exacerbate reflux.
+Use BioGaia or Optibac – the latter is diary free, gluten free, and vegan.

 - I am with Mamalina on the anti-artifical drugs battle.
 However for reflux, omeprazole is a winner.
 You should always push for omeprazole as doctors will always prescribe ranitidine first (it is cheaper).